 1. A full list of ship agents and brokers operating on the Thames is available here.

 2. A list of cruise ship agents is available here.

 3. The PLA has produced a Code of Practice for Ship Towage Operations on the Thames.

 4. As per the Vessel Licensing Byelaws 2014, Ship Towage Tugs are required to have a licence issued by the PLA.
 Read the Vessel Licencing Byelaws here.

-1. As per the Thames Byelaws (Byelaw 16), speed Limits apply to various parts of the tidal Thames.
+1. As per the Thames Byelaws (Byelaw 16), speed (through water) limits apply to various parts of the tidal Thames.
 Please see below the speed limit for the relevant part of the Thames: